Ether-DiscordBot/Ether-Bot/README.md

    <img src="./docs/assets/playlist_demo.gif">
 </details>

-Ether has many other non-music feature such as **birthday reminder**, **memes maker**, **DnD helper**, **admin stuff**, **quiet level system** and a tone of other things to play with.
+Æther has many other non-music feature such as **birthday reminder**, **memes maker**, **DnD helper**, **admin stuff**, **quiet level system** and a tone of other things to play with.

 If you have any ideas you want the bot to have, feel free to join the [support server](https://discord.gg/YTWUCufwjY) and publish your request or post your idea on [GitHub](https://github.com/Ether-DiscordBot/Ether-Bot/discussions).

 # Hosting

-You can host Ether simply by using Python, a virtual environment or Docker Compose.
+You can host Æther simply by using Python, a virtual environment or Docker Compose.
 The environment variables must be in a `.env` file or in the `.secrets.toml` and `config.toml` files

-But be aware that Ether is not meant to be hosted by anyone, you may have to change some parts of the code.
+But be aware that Æther is not meant to be hosted by anyone, you may have to change some parts of the code.

 # License

 Released under [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.

-Time spent on Ether (it's a lot more):<br>
+Time spent on Æther (it's a lot more):<br>
 <img src="https://wakatime.com/badge/user/f4edea00-8a0b-4565-ac0c-18240ac5aa36/project/f950bbed-dfa6-438e-a7c0-87d645b7718e.svg?style=for-the-badge">